gilzoide/godot-dispatch-queue/README.md

 `clear()`
 - Cancel pending Tasks, clearing the current queue.
+  Tasks that are being processed will still run to completion.

 `shutdown()`
 - Cancel pending Tasks, wait and release the used Threads.
+  The queue now runs in synchronous mode, so that new tasks will run in the main thread.
+  Call `create_serial` or `create_concurrent` to recreate the worker threads.
   This method is called automatically on `NOTIFICATION_PREDELETE`.
   It is safe to call this more than once.